johnmccabe/brooklyn-minecraft/README.md

 - **cuberite.webadmin.port**: The port which the Cuberite WebAdmin server will listen on, defaults to `8080`.
 - **cuberite.webadmin.password**: Password for the WebAdmin `admin` user, defaults to `p455w0rd`.
 It is **STRONGLY RECOMMENDED** that you choose your own password.
 - **cuberite.motd.url**: Optional URL pointing at motd.txt file with Message of the Day show to players on joining your server.
 If no URL is supplied a built-in default is used.
+- **plugin.worldedit**: Flag controlling whether to install the WorldEdit Plugin, defaults to `true`.
+- **plugin.essentials**: Flag controlling whether to install the Essentials Plugin, defaults to `true`.
+- **plugin.magiccarpet**: Flag controlling whether to install the MagicCarpet Plugin, defaults to `true`.
+- **plugin.hungergames**: Flag controlling whether to install the HungerGames Plugin, defaults to `false`.
+- **plugin.skyblock**: Flag controlling whether to install the SkyBlock Plugin, defaults to `false`.
+- **plugin.login**: Flag controlling whether to install the Login Plugin, defaults to `false`.
+- **cuberite.server.post.launch.delay**: Initial delay, in seconds, to allow server startup to complete, defaults to `5` seconds.
+- **cuberite.server.command.delay**: Delay, in seconds, between WebAdmin curl requests, defaults to `2` seconds.